Cu Zn Mo Ag

 Endoskarn is recognised as garnets pseudomorphing a porphyry igneous textures, and the presence of porphyry relics.
 The inner margin of endoskarn development is gradational, with the selective replacement of plagioclase and groundmass minerals.
 The outer contact of the porphyry tends to be a hybrid plagioclase-rich monzonite, with abundant xenoliths of marble and garnetite.
 Endoskarns are most abundant in the roof of the porphyry stock, where the stock comprises numerous narrow dykes in limestone with pervasive garnet replacing limestone and pervasive to partial garnet development in the porphyry.
 In general the endoskarns are only a minor part of the system, being restricted to the outer few metres of individual intrusions (Redwood, 2004).

-• a coarse-grained pink garnet variety, composed of a milky-white plagioclase-rich matrix, which contrasts with the pale-grey, translucent matrix of un-altered porphyry.
-This variety encloses large pink, and sparse maroon garnets, and has a relict porphyritic texture.
+• a coarse-grained pink garnet bearing variety, composed of a milky-white plagioclase-rich matrix, which contrasts with the pale-grey, translucent matrix of un-altered porphyry.
+The matrix in this variety encloses large pink, and sparse maroon garnets, and has a relict porphyritic texture.
 Significant mineralisation is not apparently paragenetically associated with the development of this coarse-grained endoskarn, which, commonly contains disseminated molybdenite, only rarely hosts blebs and/or veinlets of chalcopyrite associated with epidote.
-It becomes ore-host where later sulphide veins that are accompanied by retrograde alteration, and locally comprise sheeted arrays.
+It becomes an ore-host where later sulphide veins are developed that are accompanied by retrograde alteration, and locally comprise sheeted arrays.

 Narrow zones of plagioclase endoskarn are commonly found between the unaltered porphyry and coarse-grained pink-garnet endoskarn, and rarely contains ore-grade Cu, and entirely lacks Zn, but is a useful indicator of proximity to ore (Lipten et al., 2005).